 In the event of a crash, drivers have a responsibility to stop their vehicles, contact the necessary emergency services, and trade contact and insurance information for claim purposes.
-When a driver leaves the scene of an accident, they are commiting a crime.
+When a driver leaves the scene of an accident, they are committing a crime.
 We call these types of accidents “hit-and-run” crashes.

 According to the AAA Foundation for Traffic Safety, there were 737,100 hit-and-run crashes in 2015 across the country.
 While many of these accidents only resulted in property damage, some resulted in serious injuries and even death.
 It can be overwhelming dealing with a hit-and-run; however, it’s important to remember there are steps you can take to protect your rights after the accident.
 Here are 5 steps you can take to protect your rights: